Pragith/pragith/pragith-net/app/content/blog/2024/2024-09-12-prompt-caching-anthropic.md

 We optimized our prompt structure to maximize cache hits.
 We moved dynamic content (User Name, Timestamp) to the *end* of the prompt, keeping the prefix static.

 This is exactly how we optimize HTTP caching (CDNs) or Database caching.
 The principles of computer science remain true, even when the computer is a neural network.

+## What I Would Watch

+Cache hit rates can hide logic bugs.
+If your cached prefix is wrong, you are repeatedly wrong at scale.

+I also track cache invalidation rules like a hawk.
+If the underlying context changes, you must bust the cache or you will serve stale answers.